Kathy is a freelance writer for Textbroker, Verblio, and Constant Content and published author in Neon Rainbow Magazine.

-Another building located in Goodsprings made it into the state Register of Historical Places.
-It is a one room school house that was also built in 1913.
-As of 2008, the school house was still operating and there were nine students there and three staff members.
-And it was said that the school boasted high test scores.
+Another building located in Goodsprings made it into the state Register of Historic Places.
+It is a one-room schoolhouse that was also built in 1913, and it was said that the school boasted high test scores.

 The Ghosts of the Pioneer Saloon

 There are said to be at least two ghosts in the Pioneer Saloon.